GreptimeTeam/demo-scene/flight-data-ingester/README.md

 setting the ``ICAO_AIRPORT_CODE` environment variable when running `docker compose up`.

+The anonymous user can only make 400 requests per day.
+Set the OPENSKY_USERNAME and OPENSKY_PASSWORD env variables with your credentials to use basic authentication in the open sky requests for higher limits.

 If you are going to restart this demo, press `Ctrl-C` and remember to call `docker compose down` to clean up the data before you run `docker compose up` again.